Planzo

 6. Environmental Innovations

 With high traffic comes higher environmental scrutiny.
-Airlines increasingly turn to sustainable aviation fuel (SAF) and fuel-efficient aircraft to reduce their carbon footprint, especially on routes like Seoul–Tokyo.
+Airlines increasingly turn to sustainable aviation fuel (SAF) and fuel-efficient aircraft to reduce their carbon footprint,

 From advanced scheduling to cutting-edge aircraft, airlines adapt to the challenges of high-demand routes with creativity and precision.
 These efforts not only manage passenger volumes but also enhance the overall air travel experience while addressing environmental concerns.